harshanal/GettingData/README.md

 ##  Description of script functionality

-The script, `run_analysis.R`, does the following, -Loading and merging dataset
+The script, `run_analysis.R`, does the following,

--Labelling
+Loading and merging dataset
+Labelling
--Calculating mena/std deviation
+Calculating mean/std deviation
--Writing output to files
+Writing output to files

 The script output will be copied in to /data/tidy_data.txt`